charlesrocabert/gbacpp/README.md

 <p align="justify">
 The script will compile and install the software in the appropriate folder (usually in a <code>bin</code> directory, such as <code>/usr/local/bin</code>).
 The binary executable <code>find_model_optimum</code> should be available in the terminal.
-If not, you may need to export the binary path:
+If not, you may need to export the binary path.
+For example:
 </p>

 ```